Venue: Civic Hall, Leeds, LS1 1UR. View directions

 The first workshop had taken place on 13th January 2017 on tall buildings.
 Members who had attended said that the workshop had been well presented and had been a worthwhile session.

 Paragraph 3.5 of the Submitted report listed some of the proposed workshops for 2017-18.

 · The changes to the Council Procedure Rules and the flexibility in substitution arrangements.

 · Their experiences of training, workshops and shadowing

-It was noted that some Members had been provided with a list that set out planning material and non-planning materials.
+It was noted that some Members had been provided with a list of examples of what can and cannot be considered for planning.
 It was suggested that this may be useful to newer members of Plans Panels.
-The Head of Development Management is to look at this.

 RESOLVED – That Members note the report.